Contributing

 You now need to run the agent.
 Open a second terminal to interact with the agent and execute the following commands.

-$ docker compose exec agent0 /bin/bash
+$ docker compose exec agent0 uv run /bin/bash

 root@91cd7e12ac3e:/var/lib/temboard-agent# sudo -Eu postgres temboard-agent